 This technique is the application of moving mindfulness into the wilderness.
 Being in nature while using mindfulness makes it a refreshing way to get grounded.
 When we conduct our seminars, we always try to do it in or near a nature preserve.
 Spending time in nature facilitates the normalization of any new spiritual technology.

 Grounding is the fundamental principle of martial arts.
-It also means these arts are an essential form of moving meditation.
+It also means these arts are a basic form of moving meditation.
 It seems contrary to common sense.
 How can one move but also be grounded?
 Nevertheless, learning to be grounded while in motion is a fundamental necessity of many martial arts systems.

 The choreographed movements and the proper mindset and breathing become a mnemonic learning device.
 It connects us with the “source” while we are moving.
 Tai Chi, Tai Ka, and Qigong are martial arts platforms that often focus on this concept.
 Indonesian forms of Silat use this concept.
 It’s a way of dancing with your opponent.
 They will use the rhythm of the Gamelan to become grounded while moving.
 Combat becomes a dance.

-What is Grounding and Why Is It Important?
+So, What is Grounding, and Why Is It Important?

-Ground techniques are actions that connect and align our mind, body, and spirit.
+Grounding exercises are actions that connect and align our mind, body, and spirit.
 The goal of being grounded is to think and act from a grounded place of alignment.
 These exercises promote spiritual exploration by connecting us with our true nature.
-If you learn how to ground yourself, you build a platform for other spiritual practices.
+If you learn how to be grounded, you build a platform for other spiritual practices.

 Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey (2).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.

 (2) Joseph Campbell; Joseph Campbell’s book The Hero’s Journey, Wikipedia